 The Cycle of Emotional and Sensory Overload gives you a compassionate perspective on ‘naughty’ behaviour in our children and out of character behaviour of our loved ones.

-The cycle of how emotional and sensory overload leads to controlling behaviour and even to more emotional overload is illustrated in the above picture.
+The cycle of how emotional and sensory overload may lead to controlling behaviour and even to more emotional overload is illustrated in the above picture.

 All children (and adults) who are emotionally overloaded will go off track.
 This can be by having a tummy ache, or a headache, being grumpy, lashing out, sleep or anxiety issues, or overly trying to control their inner or outer world.

 Children displaying this type of behaviour are signalling that they are stressed, emotionally overloaded or that something, someone or a situation is draining their baseline.
 They are trying to recreate a false sense of safety to at least have some sense of control at some level.

 This cycle is often set in motion by an event that triggers our stress response system, fight, flight, freeze or fawn.
 Our aim is to up our Baseline so we have enough energy and resilience to help them open up the cycle.

 Everyone has an unconscious physical or psychological alarm system telling them there is something not right that we might be overwhelmed and in the Cycle of Emotional and/or Sensory Overload.
 The flag up, if we are aware, can make clear when we need to take some time out, take it easy and give ourselves some attention and focus on restoring our Baseline.